Frequently Asked Questions

 Why should I use Finn Geotherm for my system?

-Established in 2006, we are one of the longest established heat pump companies in the UK.
+Established in 2006, we are one of the longest established heat pump companies in the UK heating, ventilation and air conditioning (HVAC) industry.
 We pride ourselves on being the renewable heating experts – our only business is, and has only ever been, heat pumps so we’re good at what we do!
 We only use equipment that we know is reliable and efficient.
-We also have experience in a huge range of properties of all shapes, sizes and ages for both domestic and commercial use, and have won awards for our installations.
+We also have experience in a huge range of properties of all shapes, sizes and ages for both domestic and commercial use across East Anglia and beyond, and have won numerous awards for our installations.

 Take a look at our case studies for more details of our past projects.